First App in the World: The IBM Simon

 Fax app

-Although they can see fundamental today, they were revolutionary at that time.
-Each of these was technically a standalone software - which made him the early examples of mobile "apps" in history.
+Although they can seem fundamental today, they were revolutionary at that time.
+Each of these was technically a standalone software, which made him the early examples of mobile "apps" in history.

 Why were these Apps Developed?

 Apps at Simon were created to meet these needs.
-For example, the calendar app helped professionals manage the plan, their e -mail and fax apps, allowed them to communicate externally, and the address book maintained considerable contact on the fingers.
-These apps allowed users to do office features, while some mobile phones were not done before.
+For example, the calendar app helped professionals manage the plan, their e -email and fax apps, allowed them to communicate externally, and the address book maintained considerable contact at their fingertips.
+These apps allowed users to perform office features, while some mobile phones did not do so before.

 How did Apps Work?

 IBM Simon used a monochrome touch screen and a stylus to interact with apps.
-Users were tapped on the icon and menu to open different tasks.
-The operating system was a version of DOS (a type of first computer software) and it only had 1 MB of internal storage.
-There was no internet connection, so the apps cannot be downloaded or updated.
+Users tapped on the icon and the menu to open different tasks.
+The operating system was a version of DOS (a type of first-generation computer software), and it only had 1 MB of internal storage.
+There was no internet connection, so the apps could not be downloaded or updated.
 Everything was already established.

-Although it was primitive according to today's standards, the ability to manage contacts, write notes, calculate numbers and send fax from a single, the laptop was a big jump at that time.
+Although it was primitive according to today's standards, the ability to manage contacts, write notes, calculate numbers, and send faxes from a single laptop was a big jump at that time.

 Effect of First Apps:

-Later devices such as Pampilot, Blackberry and iPhone started, created on what Simon started, offering more powerful apps like gaming and stock platforms like the App Store and Google Play.
+Later devices such as Pampilot, Blackberry, and iPhone were created on what Simon started, offering more powerful apps like gaming and stock platforms like the App Store and Google Play.

 Effect of Simon on Mobile World:

-Although IBM Simon was not commercially successful (only about 50,000 units were sold and closed in 1995), it had a permanent impact:
+Although IBM Simon was not commercially successful (only about 50,000 units were sold, and it closed in 1995), it had a permanent impact:

-Inspired Future Device: It laid the foundation for PDA from Palm and Mobile Communicors.
+Inspired Future Device: It laid the foundation for PDA from Palm and Mobile Communicators.

-Showing the demand for integration: People wanted a tool that is common communication, productivity and mobility.
+Showing the demand for integration: People wanted a tool that provides common communication, productivity, and mobility.

 Simon proved that apps were not just for computers - he had a place in mobile life.